CameronBodine/PINGMapper/docs/gettingstarted/Installation.md

 <img src="../../assets/install/shellmini_install_pinginstaller.PNG"/>

-## Step 3
+## Step 4 - Run PINGInstaller

-By running `PINGInstaller`, a new conda environment called `ping` will be created, and all dependencies will be installed into `ping`.
+By running `PINGInstaller`, a new conda environment called `ping` will be created, and the required dependencies for the PING ecosystem will be installed into `ping`.
 Add the following command and press `Enter`:

 ```bash
 python -m pinginstaller